 Additional reporting by Trinity Heard, Kira Farooqui, Delaney Holman, Rae Barry, and Tori Trevino

-My name is Austin Lamb and I am a junior at Oswego High School.
-This is my second year with 42Fifty, and I can't wait to get back into writing and reviewing.
+My name is Austin Lamb and I am a senior at Oswego High School.
+This is my third year with 42Fifty, and I can't wait to get back into writing and reviewing.
 I greatly enjoy playing and listening to music, as well as writing.
 I've always been interested in writing, especially about things that can be critiqued and looked at subjectively.
 I play the guitar in a band with my friends and primarily listen to metal music but enjoy and appreciate all genres.
-I hope my knowledge of music and writing talent will pay off for the Arts & Entertainment section this year, and I can't wait to write about weird music.
+I hope that my editing abilities, writing knowledge, and leadership skills will pay off for the publications.